 m = magic (5); [~, idx] = max (M(:)); [i, j] = ind2sub (size (m), idx); [i, j] ⇒ 5 3

-It can also be helpful to have all output arguments in a single cell in the following manner:
+It can also be helpful to have all output arguments collected in a single cell array as the following code demonstrates:

 USV = nthargout ([1:3], @svd, hilb (5));